Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Comparison with other catalogues

+Our current analysis is limited to $\left\vert b\right\vert >25\deg$ because we have verified that in the dense region $\left\vert b\right\vert \leq25\deg $, the efficiency of selection (ratio $\beta^{A}$) based on conditions (\ref{SA0a}) from the DR2 catalogue is even lower than in the region $\mathbf{R}_{2}.$ And additional cuts on radial separation (similar to Tab.\ref{Tab3} ) are not sufficiently effective.
+With the expected DR3 data release, where higher accuracy of astrometric data (mainly of the parallax) is assumed, we plan to recalculate the selection of multiple stars in the full angular range ($4\pi$).

+The content of our previous catalogue A4 has already been compared with the A5, which contains $3,055$ binaries with magnitude $G$ $\leq13$ (\cite{AJpzkp} ).
+Comparison A1 with A5 implies that only $381$ of the A5-candidates belong to A1-region $\left\vert b\right\vert >25\deg$ and only about $60$ of which meet selection criterion $d\leq15$ as.
+As shown in Tab.\ref{tab7}, similar comparisons were made also for other catalogues.
+In general, the only partial overlap of different catalogues is due to mainly different cuts in selections algorithms.

-The content of the new catalogue can be compared with the previous version \cite{AJpzkp}, where binary candidates inside the surrounding cubic region $\left( 400\,\mathrm{pc}\right) ^{3}$ are recorded.
-The candidates from the old catalogue that meet the conditions
+For example, the content of present catalogue A1 is compared with our previous version A4, where the binary candidates inside the surrounding cubic region $\left( 400\,\mathrm{pc}\right) ^{3}$ are recorded.
+The candidates from the previous catalogue that meet the conditions

 should be present in the new catalog as well.
 There are $25,604$ such candidates and we succeeded $24,949$ of them to identify with binaries of the new catalogue.
 So, the misidentification rate is small, $\approx2.6\%$.
-It can occur, for example, with the diagram in Fig.\ref{ff17}\textit{e} that is excluded for the new catalog, but still one pair can meet the criteria of the old one.
+It can occur, for example, with the diagram in Fig.\ref{ff17}\textit{e} that is excluded for the new catalog, but still one pair can meet the criteria of the previous one.
 At the same time, within the part of the cubic region that is common to both catalogues, the number of binary candidates of the new catalogue is $79,771$.
-It is $79,771/25,604\approx3$ times more, than the candidates in the old one.
+It is $79,771/25,604\approx3$ times more, than the candidates in the previous one.
 This ratio proves high efficiency of the optimized method applied in the present analysis.

-Content of our previous catalogue was compared with the \cite{esteban} that involves $3741$ binaries and the other multiple stars of magnitude $G$ $\leq13$.
-Comparison with our present catalogue implies that only $400$ of them belong to our region $\left\vert b\right\vert >25\deg$ a only 60 of which meet selection criterion $d\leq15\,\mathrm{as}$.
-They are recorded with exception $2-3$ ambiguous cases also in our catalog.